AscendingPassage.com HOME PAGE.

 dark chambers and hidden doorways.

-thick forest, to support the stones of the blue ceilings, which are
+thick forest to support the stones of the blue ceilings, which are

 In many

-brought them headlong to the ground.
-And floods of light now enter
+so many centuries cracked them, and their own weight brought them headlong to the ground.
+Floods of light now enter

 through the gaps, into the very chapels where the men of old had